FirstEnergy (NYSE:FE) Updates FY 2021 Earnings Guidance

 FirstEnergy (NYSE:FE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.400-$2.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.510.
 The company issued revenue guidance of -.FirstEnergy also updated its Q3 2021 guidance to $0.700-$0.800 EPS.

-FirstEnergy (NYSE:FE) last released its quarterly earnings results on Wednesday, April 21st.
-The utilities provider reported $0.69 EPS for the quarter, topping analysts’ consensus estimates of $0.68 by $0.01.
-FirstEnergy had a return on equity of 18.17% and a net margin of 12.40%.
-The company had revenue of $2.73 billion for the quarter, compared to analysts’ expectations of $2.78 billion.
-During the same period in the prior year, the firm earned $0.66 earnings per share.
-The firm’s revenue was up .6% compared to the same quarter last year.
-As a group, analysts forecast that FirstEnergy will post 2.54 earnings per share for the current fiscal year.
+FirstEnergy (NYSE:FE) last announced its earnings results on Thursday, July 22nd.
+The utilities provider reported $0.59 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.57 by $0.02.
+FirstEnergy had a return on equity of 18.17% and a net margin of 9.98%.
+The firm had revenue of $2.60 billion during the quarter, compared to analysts’ expectations of $2.65 billion.
+During the same quarter in the prior year, the business earned $0.57 earnings per share.
+The company’s revenue was up 4.0% on a year-over-year basis.
+Analysts predict that FirstEnergy will post 2.54 EPS for the current fiscal year.

-A number of research firms have recently weighed in on FE.
-Morgan Stanley upped their price objective on FirstEnergy from $44.00 to $45.00 and gave the stock an overweight rating in a research report on Tuesday, May 18th.
-Barclays upped their price objective on FirstEnergy from $37.00 to $41.00 and gave the stock an equal weight rating in a research report on Tuesday, May 25th.
-Finally, Mizuho upped their price objective on FirstEnergy from $33.00 to $37.00 and gave the stock a buy rating in a research report on Tuesday, June 29th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and four have assigned a buy rating to the stock.
-The company currently has an average rating of Hold and a consensus target price of $38.33.
+FE has been the topic of several recent research reports.
+Barclays raised their price target on FirstEnergy from $37.00 to $41.00 and gave the company an equal weight rating in a report on Tuesday, May 25th.
+Mizuho raised their target price on FirstEnergy from $37.00 to $38.00 and gave the stock a neutral rating in a report on Monday.
+Morgan Stanley raised their price target on FirstEnergy from $45.00 to $46.00 and gave the stock an overweight rating in a research report on Friday, July 23rd.
+Finally, Wells Fargo & Company lifted their target price on FirstEnergy from $38.00 to $40.00 and gave the company an underweight rating in a research report on Monday.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the stock.
+The company presently has an average rating of Hold and an average target price of $39.83.

 FirstEnergy Corp., through its subsidiaries, generates, transmits, and distributes electricity in the United States.
 The company operates through Regulated Distribution and Regulated Transmission segments.
 It operates 24,035 circuit miles of overhead and underground transmission lines; and electric distribution systems, including 272,531 miles of overhead pole line and underground conduit carrying primary, secondary, and street lighting circuits, as well as owns substations with a total installed transformer capacity of approximately 155,920,348 kilovolt-amperes.